 - The Cache Valley Unitarian-Universalists congregation is proud to make our Fellowship house available to Cache Valley groups that share our values.

-- We provide a home for the Cache Youth Resource Center (CYRC).
-This resource is for youth aged 16 to 23 and meets Friday evening.
-The Cache Youth Resource Center has a focus on marginalized and homeless youth, but all are welcome.
+- We provide a home for the Cache Pride Center (CPC).
+This resource is for teens and pre-teens.
+The Cache Pride Center has a focus on marginalized and homeless youth, but all are welcome.

 - The Citizen’s Climate Lobby as well as other like-minded groups meet once a month in our Fellowship house.

 - Does the Cache Valley Unitarian-Universalists congregation provide other services such as weddings and funerals?
 Yes.
 Please contact our lay leadership.

 - How can I help support Cache Valley Unitarian-Universalists congregation in its mission of spiritual growth, social and environmental action, and religious exploration (the money side)?

 - Consider donating to the offering during each service.
 Half of each offering is donated to a worthy cause like Cache Refugee Center, CAPSA, and Logan Pride, and others.
 We try to announce the cause during each service but if the board of the Cache Valley Unitarian-Universalists congregation has not met to decide this, a future meeting may determine the recipient of the half plate.

 - If you purchase items from Natural Grocers, consider purchasing gift cards from the Cache Valley Unitarian-Universalists congregation at face value.
 Natural Grocers sells gift cards to CVUU at a discount to help us raise money.